ericwastaken/aws-vmseries-gwlb-poc/README.md

 - Permissions to subscribe to VM-Series on the AWS Marketplace.
 - Permissions to deploy all networking resources like VPC, Subnets, etc.
 - Permissions to deploy EC2 instances and connect to them via SSH.
+- Five (5) available Elastic IP in your quota (by default, accounts have a quota of 5, if you're using any separate from this lab, you'll need to increase your quote before running this).
+- If running from a local workspace, either a macOS or GNU Linux environment is required (alternatively, you can use AWS CloudShell).
+- If on macOS, Homebrew installed.

 ## Demo Lab Setup